MicrosoftDocs/customer-voice/cv-docs/manage-projects.md

 **How are the responses shared?**

 If a project contains responses, a co-owner can see all responses under **Reports** in the left pane.
 In the Customer Voice survey responses entity, only those responses that are received after the project was shared will be shared with co-owners.
+Projects and surveys are owned by the Microsoft Dataverse team (of type [Azure Active Directory group](/power-platform/admin/manage-teams#about-group-teams)).
+Only those responses that are received after the project is shared will be owned by the Dataverse team.
+Old responses will continue to be owned by the project owner.

 **To share a project**